weishian-wang/react-face-recognition/README.md

 # Face Recognition App - Front End

-Face Recognition App is a app for registered user to submit a publicly accessible URL of image, and display blue bounding boxes around each human faces it detects.
+Face Recognition App is an app for registered user to submit a publicly accessible URL of image, displays the image along with blue bounding boxes around each human faces it detects.

 ## Built With